-Poemme Posted June 2 Share Posted June 2 By the open fire He thought about his poor family Who shared their shoes And ate the food Stolen from a truck.
+Poemme Posted June 2, 2024 Posted June 2, 2024 By the open fire He thought about his poor family Who shared their shoes And ate the food Stolen from a truck.
 At night the cold came Into their rooms and bed And he lay awake Mistaking the pounding in the nearby factory For the tense pulse in his ears Wondering about when he would sleep And hoping something would happen.
 Lunch was a fried scone And his mended socks Were wet from the hole in his shoes.
 Coming home from school His stomach ached And bent him at the waist as he walked He didn’t know if it was hunger Or the coke he drank Having borrowed five cents from a friend.
 When the snow came The streets were silent And the church down the road Was dark and closed to the world.
 What did it matter When they raged in the kitchen And strangers came to the door And the mystery was never explained Except that it never went away?
 Money was owed and deals made And shame was for the children Sent to make a bargain.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-badger11 Posted June 3 Share Posted June 3 A dark poem of deprivation P., not a moment of light in the bleakness.
+badger11 Posted June 3, 2024 Posted June 3, 2024 A dark poem of deprivation P., not a moment of light in the bleakness.
 I appreciate the clarity of the depiction, and the authenticity of detail.
 The 'open fire' intrigued me.
 On a literal level I thought of homelessness, though in hope I thought of light in the bleakness, perhap a better life.
 On a metaphorical level, I thought of openness, and the personal nature of the write.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Terry A Posted June 14 Share Posted June 14 This poem is full of stereotypes.
+Terry A Posted June 14, 2024 Posted June 14, 2024 This poem is full of stereotypes.
 It highlights the banal nature of poverty.
 What you write is as true now as ever in the centuries before.
 Perhaps worse now, because of how stark and known are the divisions between the haves and the have-nots.
 The ending of the poem? were the children sold? that's where you hint at true horror.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Poemme Posted June 14 Author Share Posted June 14 Thanks for responding.
+Poemme Posted June 14, 2024 Author Posted June 14, 2024 Thanks for responding.
 I think I like leaving things unsaid, or suggested, the “horror” as you said, always shifting about creating a sense of uneasiness.
 What do you think of the format?
 I’m having a debate with someone who thinks work like this leans too much towards the short story and hence not “real” poetry.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Poemme Posted June 14 Author Share Posted June 14 On 6/3/2024 at 11:44 AM, badger11 said: A dark poem of deprivation P., not a moment of light in the bleakness.
+Poemme Posted June 14, 2024 Author Posted June 14, 2024 On 6/3/2024 at 11:44 AM, badger11 said: A dark poem of deprivation P., not a moment of light in the bleakness.
 I appreciate the clarity of the depiction, and the authenticity of detail.
 The 'open fire' intrigued me.
 On a literal level I thought of homelessness, though in hope I thought of light in the bleakness, perhap a better life.
 On a metaphorical level, I thought of openness, and the personal nature of the write.
 Sorry, late reply.
 I sometimes forget about etiquette on these sites.
 I don’t often write on a personal level, but I like to play with my own experiences and build something around them.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Poemme Posted June 14 Author Share Posted June 14 Just now, Terry A said: First, I need a definition of "real" poetry, ask your friend for that.
+Poemme Posted June 14, 2024 Author Posted June 14, 2024 Just now, Terry A said: First, I need a definition of "real" poetry, ask your friend for that.
 Well that’s my position too.
 But it’s a tired old argument.
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts